metasean/start-up/README.md

 You can fork this repo from within GitLab or GitHub.

+## GitLab

 Then make your modifications, ensuring the 'master' branch is kept up-to-date.

 In GitLab, each time your GitLab repo is updated, the `.gitlab-ci.yml` script will automatically trigger a rebuild.

 Your customized page will be available at an address following the pattern:
  - http://<username>.gitlab.io/start-up

+## GitHub

+Then make your modifications, ensuring the 'gh-pages' branch is kept up-to-date.

+Your customized page will be available at an address following the pattern:
  - http://<username>.github.io/start-up